-Researchers at Stanford University use the MPM Multi-Probe Micromanipulator for in-vivo electrophysiology with optogenetic stimulation.
+Researchers at the Deisseroth Lab at Stanford University use the MPM Multi-Probe Micromanipulator for in-vivo electrophysiology with optogenetic stimulation.
 They published results in an article, “Cell-type-specific population dynamics of diverse reward computations,” in the 15 September 2022 issue of Cell.

 Summary: Computational analysis of cellular activity has developed largely independently of modern transcriptomic cell typology, but integrating these approaches may be essential for full insight into cellular-level mechanisms underlying brain function and dysfunction.
 Applying this approach to the habenula (a structure with diverse, intermingled molecular, anatomical, and computational features), we identified encoding of reward-predictive cues and reward outcomes in distinct genetically defined neural populations, including TH+ cells and Tac1+ cells.
 Data from genetically targeted recordings were used to train an optimized nonlinear dynamical systems model and revealed activity dynamics consistent with a line attractor.
 High-density, cell-type-specific electrophysiological recordings and optogenetic perturbation provided supporting evidence for this model.
 Reverse-engineering predicted how Tac1+ cells might integrate reward history, which was complemented by in vivo experimentation.
 This integrated approach describes a process by which data-driven computational models of population activity can generate and frame actionable hypotheses for cell-type-specific investigation in biological systems.